expload/pravda/doc/how-to-single-node.md

 The program `2 2 add` pushes two integers on the stack and adds them.
 The response to curl command must be `[00000004]`

-Watch the logs of the Pravda node to see more.